awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 \([back to top](#troubleshooting)\)

-## Environment Deletion Error: "One or more environments failed to delete"<a name="troubleshooting-delete-environment"></a>
+## Environment deletion error: "One or more environments failed to delete"<a name="troubleshooting-delete-environment"></a>

 **Issue:** When you try to delete one or more environments in the AWS Cloud9 console, a message is displayed that reads "one or more environments failed to delete," and at least one of the environments is not deleted\.